hasibzunair/peekaboo/README.md

 python train.py --exp-name peekaboo --dataset-dir $DATASET_DIR
 ```

-See tensorboard logs by running: `tensorboard --logdir=outputs`.
+See logs in `outputs/peekaboo-DUTS-TR-vit_small8` folder and also see tensorboard logs by running: `tensorboard --logdir=outputs`.

 ## 2b.
 Evaluation code